-Diane Ravitch responds to David Brooks in letter to NYT
+Diane Ravitch responds to David Brooks in letter to NYTHistorians in the News

 Editor's Note: NYT columnist David Brooks criticized education historian Diane Ravitch in his July 1 column for being too harsh on charter schools and her harsh critique of their testing regimes.
 Ms. Ravitch responded in a letter to the NYT on July 9.